frandiox/vite-ssr/README.md

 })
 ```

 - Calling your API directly from Vue components and save the result in the SSR initial state.
 You can rely on Vue's [`serverPrefetch`](https://ssr.vuejs.org/api/#serverprefetch) or [`suspense`](https://v3.vuejs.org/guide/migration/suspense.html) to await for your data and then render the view.
 See a full example with `suspense` [here](./examples/vue/src/pages/Homepage.vue).
+Example with [Pinia here](https://pinia.esm.dev/ssr/#state-hydration).

 ```js
 // Main